-Graphic design cover: Design et cetera AS
+Cover design: Design et cetera Cover illustration: Shutterstock

-Photo/illustration: Shutterstock

-Oslo, February 2018

-ISBN 978-82-12-03690-1 (pdf)
+Oslo, july 2019 ISBN 978-82-12-03786-1

 This work programme for the KLIMAFORSK programme is a restructured revision of the 2014 work programme, which was the culmination of a comprehensive process involving research groups, the public administration, trade and industry, and other stakeholders carried out prior to the programme's launch in order to map research and knowledge needs in Norway.
 The most important document underpinning this work programme is a 2012 document outlining the knowledge basis for a new climate research initiative at the Research Council and a detailed evaluation of Norwegian climate research.
 The Research Council has performed two portfolio analyses of climate research (2015 and 2017).
 This work programme may be revised at regular intervals to ensure that the programme has the most appropriate scientific and operational focus at all times and promotes the greatest possible scientific and societal relevance.